Article Overview: Best National Park Road Trips

 Bryce Canyon to Zion (1.5hrs)

-From Bryce Canyon the drive continues through the Dixie National Forest (which is well worth the visit in its own right – a fraction of the visitors and equally stunning scenery) and the beautiful Red Canyon area (featured in our film below) to the east entrance of Zion National Park.
+From Bryce Canyon the drive continues through the Dixie National Forest (which is well worth the visit in its own right – a fraction of the visitors and equally stunning scenery) and the beautiful Red Canyon area to the east entrance of Zion National Park.

 Zion National Park Drive (1.5hrs)